‘Only to be Consumed’ in Canada

 This is the shit I was talking about because our no surprises letter didn't change anything.

-so we just started trying to reach out to anybody we could think of we were emailing friends we posted to our discord and our twitter asking anybody to connect us with someone inside of any one of these companies and where the betty crocker black box fails the hyper-fixed discord delivers The community came through and connected us with some folks inside of General Mills.
+We were emailing friends, we posted to our Discord and our Twitter, asking anybody to connect us with someone inside of any one of these companies and where the betty crocker black box fails the hyper fixed discord delivers the community came through and connected us with some folks inside of general mills and that's when we learned that with the exception of betty crocker frosting all of betty crocker's cake and cookie decorating stuff including ons tubes of icing is actually made by signature brands.

 The Betty Crocker name is just licensed to them.